codingf3ver/WoMart-Sales-Prediction/README.md

 ```

-After visualisation I have found that ‘Sales’ column is slightly rightly skewed So to deal with the outliers simply
+After visualisation I have found that ‘Sales’ column is slightly right skewed so to deal with the outliers simply
-discarded the rows with IQR (inter quartile range) around 5k rows has been deleted from the original dataset.
+discarded the rows with IQR (inter quartile range) around 5k rows has been deleted from the original dataset
+although you can log transform the skewed data.

 ```